particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### BLE.setPairingPasskey

+Clarified the use of the pass key parameter to [BLE.setPairingPasskey](/reference/device-os/api/bluetooth-le-ble/ble-class/#ble-setpairingpasskey-).

 ### CLI updates 2024-02-16

 Updates for Particle CLI documentation for CLI version 3.21.0.